-The Stack Awards are back for the third year, searching out the most exciting independent magazines published between October 2016 and September 2017.
+The Stack Awards are back for their fourth year, searching out the most exciting and inspiring independent magazines published between October 2017 and September 2018.

 Led by top talent from across the publishing and creative industries, we believe in judging magazines, not application forms – our judges take a whole month getting to know the shortlisted titles before reaching their decision.

 Jeremy Leslie leads the magCulture studio, dividing his time between designing, consulting and writing.
 He’s a passionate advocate for editorial design, has written several books about the subject, and the magCulture online Journal is a key source of news and opinion.
-He organises the annual Modern Magazine conference and recently opened the magCulture shop where he hosts monthly magCulture Meets evenings.
+He organises the annual ModMag conferences in London and New York and runs the magCulture shop, home of the monthly magCulture Meets evenings.

-Gail Bichler is the design director of The New York Times Magazine where she and her team have won numerous awards for their print and interactive design as well as their groundbreaking work in virtual reality.
-They were named Magazine of the Year by the Society of Publication Designers in 2016 and Design Team of the Year in 2015 by the Art Director’s Club.
-In addition Gail’s work has been recognised by national and international design organisations including D&AD, the American Institute for Graphic Arts, the Type Directors Club and Creative Review.
+Gail Bichler is the design director of The New York Times Magazine where she and her team have won numerous awards for their print and interactive design, including Design Team of the Year in 2018 and 2015 from the Art Directors Club and Magazine of the Year from the Society of Publication Designers in 2016.
+In addition, Gail’s work has been recognised by national and international design organisations including D&AD, the American Institute for Graphic Arts, the Type Directors Club and Creative Review.